ufechner7/KiteModels.jl/docs/src/examples_4p.md

 ```@meta
 CurrentModule = KiteModels
 ```
-# Examples for using the one point kite model
+# Examples for using the four point kite model

 ## Create a test project
 ```bash